Return to the Military

 When the RPC joined the Royal Logistic Corps, we moved from Northampton to the Prince William of Gloucester Barracks in Grantham.
 That for me was ideal as it was only about 40 minutes from my home whereas Northampton was an hour and a half.

 Shortly after I was promoted to Major and took command of 34 Squadron.
 At this time Billie McKenzie had reached the rank of Sergeant Major (Sgt Maj) and was 34 Squadron Sergeant Major.
 We would always walk around, and he would often say: “You don’t want to know this Sir but…” On a number of occasions that insight came in useful.
 On one occasion the word of an incident had reached the attention of the overall commander of the Logistic TA units who asked me about it, I was able to explain it to him and inform him that it had been dealt with.

 34 Company RLC, my first command.
 Taken at annual camp on the Isle of Wight.
 I am sat centre, Billy McKenzie to my left in the photo

 I always thought that when I left the military, I would miss it terribly.
 It had played such a large part in my life as I had been with the military for over 35 years in one way or another.
-I was one of very few people who ever served in the Regulars, Reserves and Cadets, as well as with all three branches of service, the Army, Navy and Air Force.
+I was one of the very few people who ever served in the Regulars, Reserves, and Cadets, as well as with all three branches of service, the Army, Navy, and Air Force.
 Certainly, the comradeship that you have in the military you don’t get in civilian life.
-Like most things in life however, if you can find something to fill a void then it isn’t problem.
+Like most things in life, however, if you can find something to fill a void then it isn’t a problem.

 Once with the Committee, I was asked to take on the role of Employer Liaison and then later when the Chairman changed, I was asked to be Vice Chairman.
 The new Chairman wasn’t able to carry out the role for more than a year, so I was asked to become Chairman, a position that I held for five years.